Dental Implants Explained for Long-Term Tooth Replacement

 Cavities and Tooth Decay

 Cavities, or tooth decay, is one of the most common consequences of poor oral hygiene.
 When plaque builds up on teeth, it releases acids that erode tooth enamel.
 If not addressed, this decay can penetrate deeper layers of the tooth, leading to pain, infection, and even tooth extraction in severe cases.
+When damage reaches the tooth’s pulp or root canal system, care from an endodontist in Long Beach or a professional in your area is often required to address the infection.
 It’s estimated that by age 34, most individuals will experience cavities, illustrating how essential it is to implement a thorough dental care routine early on.
 Regular dental check-ups become even more critical, as professional cleanings can prevent cavities from developing into more severe problems.

 Gum Disease: A Serious Consequence